 Program

-The schedule of review talks will be from the afternoon of Monday 10th April to the afternoon of Saturday 15th April.
-We will have a free afternoon on Wednesday 12th April.
-The conference room is available until 18:00 every day except on Wednesday.
-At least a one hour poster session follows after the review talk sessions every day except on Wednesday.
+The review talks will be given from the afternoon of Monday 10th April to the afternoon of Saturday 15th April.
+A one-hour poster session follows after the talk sessions every day.

 Talks